arend239/arend239.github.io/README.md

-# Website em construção
+# Website Under Construction

-## Objetivo
+## Objective
- - Criar um simples resumo para centralizar projetos e ideias de maneira pública.
+ - Create a simple summary to centralize projects and ideas publicly.